 This is why you should give it a lot of thought and consideration long before the actual meeting so that by the time it comes around, you are well prepared to execute it well.

 Ample planning ahead of time enables you to give more detailed and personalised feedback and, when the performance review comes around, there will be no surprises for you or your employees – and that’s exactly what you should be aiming for.

 Nothing about a review – from the content to the timing – should ever come as a surprise.

 Set goals and expectations

-At the beginning of the year, have a meeting with your employees to share your annual goals and expectations for the team.
-Then, meet with them individually to set their own performance goals.
-This not only ensures that everyone is clear on their expectations for the year, it also gives you both a clear outline to follow each time you sit down to discuss performance over the coming months.
+At the start of the year, hold a meeting with your staff to share your annual objectives and expectations for the team.
+Next, sit down with them one by one to set their personal performance goals.
+This not only makes sure that everyone knows exactly what is expected of them throughout the year, it also gives both of you a clear map to follow each time you meet regularly to discuss performance over the coming months.